 You’ll want to read this to speed up your time spent at the JB checkpoint!

-The March School Holidays are upon us!
-And whether you’re a student planning an exciting day trip across the border to eat, play, shop and cafe hop with friends, or a parent taking your kids to JB for a short getaway, saving invaluable time at the checkpoint is something we’d all love!
+Whether you’re a student planning an exciting day trip across the border to eat, play, shop and cafe hop with friends, or a parent taking your kids to JB for a short getaway, saving invaluable time at the checkpoint is something we’d all love!

 To speed up traffic flow at Malaysia’s land checkpoints, Singaporeans were recently allowed to use the e-gates when crossing the Causeway.
 This move will undoubtedly benefit all of us, but the steps to use the JB custom e-gates remain unclear to most.